glenjamin/mocha-multi/README.md

 Could this be a bit less hacky?
 -------------------------------

- * Now that https://github.com/mochajs/mocha/pull/1059 is released the process.exit hack could be tidier
+ * Now that https://github.com/mochajs/mocha/pull/1059 is released the process.exit hack could maybe be tidier

  * Having each reporter run in a child process would make it eaiser to capture their streams, but might lead to other issues

 TODO
 ----

-* Update hack now that https://github.com/mochajs/mocha/pull/1059 is merged
 * Add tests for coverage reports
 * Add tests which produce multiple reports at once
 * Add test for help text